Yi Won (writer): Writing

 In her first poetry collection Geudeuli jigureul jibaehaeteul ttae (그들이 지구를 지배했을 때 When They Ruled the Earth), Yi Won often uses the image of electronic technology, a product of digital civilization.
 Those images become a device to criticize the atmosphere of today's age.
 In her poetry, life is where people are controlled by a digital matrix and value.
-Yi Won describes the familiar but unfamiliar world within the digital system as ‘the electronic desert’.
-Her poetry showed the despair and sadness of lonely, desolate and forlorn individuals thrown in the barren ‘desert’.
+Yi Won describes the familiar but unfamiliar world within the digital system as 'the electronic desert'.
+Her poetry showed the despair and sadness of lonely, desolate and forlorn individuals thrown in the barren 'desert'.
 This type of critical mindset continues in her second poetry collection Yahoo!ui gangmul-e cheongae-ui dali tteunda (야후!의 강물에 천개의 달이 뜬다 A Thousands Moons Rising Over the River of Yahoo!).

 Among the Korean literary world of the 1990s, where there was a lot of monologue type poetry that withdrew into the inner side, Yi Won was the just about the only poet who wrote with the digital civilization in mind.
 Though, it is hard to consider that her works simply jumped on the development of IT technology.
 Her interest was in the problem of what type of existence people should lead in the age where digital civilization suddenly rose.
 Technological advancements offered people conveniences, but it also gave people the feeling that they were beings that drifted across the Internet, similar to data, unable to anchor onto their physical selves.
 Yi Won acutely captured what sensations are felt by people that have become cyborgs within such a modern society, and how they feel their physical bodies.

-On the other hand, in Sesang-eseo gajang gabyeo-un otobai (세상에서 가장 가벼운 오토바이 The World's Lightest Motorcycle), and Bulganeunghan jongi-ui yeoksa (불가능한 종이의 역사 The History of the Impossible Paper), she doesn't not directly reveal her interest on digital civilization.
+On the other hand, in Sesang-eseo gajang gabyeo-un otobai (세상에서 가장 가벼운 오토바이 The World's Lightest Motorcycle), and Bulganeunghan jongi-ui yeoksa (불가능한 종이의 역사 The History of the Impossible Paper), she does not directly reveal her interest in digital civilization.
 Instead, the poet faces the underlying loneliness of human beings, and attempts to find the meaning of existence from scars and absence.